-All assigned hazard statements should appear on the label.
-The competent authority may choose to specify the order in which they appear.

-1.4.10.5.4 Arrangements for presenting the GHS label elements

-1.4.10.5.4.1 Location of GHS information on the label
+- 48. All assigned hazard statements should appear on the label.
+The Competent Authority may choose to specify the order in which they appear. - 1.4.10.5.4 Arrangements for presenting the GHS label elements - 1.4.10.5.4.1 Location of GHS information on the label - 49.
 The GHS hazard pictograms, signal word and hazard statements should be located together on the label.
-The competent authority may choose to provide a specified layout for the presentation of these and for the presentation of precautionary information, or allow supplier discretion.
-Specific guidance and examples are provided in the Chapters on individual hazard classes.
+The Competent Authority may choose to provide a specified layout for the presentation of these and for the presentation of precautionary information, or allow supplier discretion.
+Specific guidance and examples are provided in the Chapters on individual hazard classes. - 50.
 There have been some concerns about how the label elements should appear on different packagings.
-Specific examples are provided in Annex 7.

-1.4.10.5.4.2 Supplemental information

-The competent authority has the discretion to allow the use of supplemental information subject to the parameters outlined in 1.4.6.3.
+Specific examples are provided in Annex 76. - 1.4.10.5.4.2 Supplemental information - 51.
+The competent authority has the discretion to allow the use of supplemental information subject to the parameters outlined in paragraphs 19-201.4.6.3.
 The competent authority may choose to specify where this information should appear on the label or allow supplier discretion.
-In either approach, the placement of supplemental information should not impede identification of GHS information.

-1.4.10.5.4.3 Use of colour outside pictograms

-In addition to its use in pictograms, colour can be used on other areas of the label to implement special labelling requirements such as the use of the pesticide bands in the FAO Labelling Guide, for signal words and hazard statements or as background to them, or as otherwise provided for by the competent authority.

-1.4.10.5.5 Special labelling arrangements

-The competent authority may choose to allow communication of certain hazard information for carcinogens, reproductive toxicity and specific target organ systemic toxicity through repeated exposure on the label and on the SDS, or through the SDS alone (see specific chapters for details of relevant cut-offs for these classes).

-Similarly, for metals and alloys, the competent authority may choose to allow communication of the hazard information through the SDS alone when they are supplied in the massive, non-dispersible, form.
+In either approach, the placement of supplemental information should not impede identification of GHS information. - 1.4.10.5.4.3 Use of colour outside pictograms - 52.
+In addition to its use in pictograms, colour can be used on other areas of the label to implement special labelling requirements such as the use of the pesticide bands in the FAO Labelling Guide, for signal words and hazard statements or as background to them, or as otherwise provided for by the competent authority. - 1.4.10.5.5 Special labelling arrangements - 53.
+The competent authority may chose to allow communication of certain hazard information for carcinogens, reproductive toxicity and target organ systemic toxicity repeat exposure on the label and on the SDS, or through the SDS alone (see specific chapters for details of relevant cut-offs for these classes). - 54.
+Similarly, for metals and alloys, the competent authority may chose to allow communication of the hazard information through the SDS alone when they are supplied in the massive, non-dispersible, form. - 1.4.10.5.5.1 Workplace labelling4

-1.4.10.5.5.1 Workplace labelling

-Products falling within the scope of the GHS will carry the GHS label at the point where they are supplied to the workplace, and that label should be maintained on the supplied container in the workplace.
+55.1.4.10.5.5.1.1 Products falling within the scope of the GHS will carry the GHS label at the point where they are supplied to the workplace, and that label should be maintained on the supplied container in the workplace.
 The GHS label or label elements should also be used for workplace containers.
 However, the competent authority can allow employers to use alternative means of giving workers the same information in a different written or displayed format when such a format is more appropriate to the workplace and communicates the information as effectively as the GHS label.
 For example, label information could be displayed in the work area, rather than on the individual containers.